localsite/localsite-delete/info/data/datacommons.md

 Launch site.
 A browser will automatically launch at http://localhost:3000/

 	npm start

-Check http://localhost:8080/ if you do not see data visualizations at port 3000.
+However, you may need to go to http://localhost:8080/ if you do not see data visualizations at port 3000.
+(This assumes you've already run `./run_server.sh lite` in the "website" repo.)

 If your not seeing data yet, try running the `./run_server.sh lite` command and other preliminary steps in the the [Developer Guide](https://github.com/datacommonsorg/website/blob/master/docs/developer_guide.md).
 The website will also occupy pot 8080, so CTRL-C it before running the covid19 site.